 We provide our NEOs with base salaries to compensate them for services rendered during the fiscal year and which reflect each NEO's position, specific skills, tenure, experience, responsibilities and performance.
 Base salaries of our NEOs have historically been reviewed and set annually by the Compensation Committee as part of the Company's annual performance review process as well as upon the promotion of an executive officer or other change in job responsibility.
-In 2016, the Compensation Committee engaged Meridian to conduct a study of its base salaries as compared to the Company's peer group.
+In the fall of 2016, the Compensation Committee engaged Meridian to conduct a benchmark study of its compensation (base salaries, annual incentives, equity incentives and total compensation) as compared to the Company's peer group.
 The Compensation Committee's philosophy is to target base salaries at market median with variation reflective of each executive's unique role and performance.
 As part of its determination process, the Committee solicits the recommendations of Mr. Graft as to NEOs other than himself.
-In determining the base salaries relative to the peer group for Mr. Fowler, the Compensation Committee considered Mr. Fowler's role as President of TBK Bank, SSB in addition to his roles of Chief Financial Officer for each of TBK Bank, SSB and the Company.
+In determining the base salary relative to the peer group for Mr. Fowler, the Compensation Committee considered Mr. Fowler's role as President of TBK Bank, SSB in addition to his roles of Chief Financial Officer for each of TBK Bank, SSB and the Company.
+The Committee approved base salary increases for three of the NEOs based on the market study.